jundalisay/superblist/content/en/research/socrates/simple-republic/book-8/chapter-1.md

 {{< l a="Socrates" >}}
-Men of this stamp will be covetous of money, like those who live in oligarchies.
+Men of this stamp will love money, like those who live in oligarchies.
 They will have:
 - a fierce secret longing after gold and silver
 - magazines and treasuries to hoard such things
 - castles as nests for their eggs